jeronangell/Habit-Wars/README.md

     }

 ## Motivation
 The reason I created this program is to help myself and others to get and stay motivated to acomplish there short and long turm goals.
-Far to oftin I just want to watch youtube or play videogames, and I am hoping this game can help me harnis my adictive personality To make my dreams a reality.
+Far to oftin the lurr of instant pleasur outways the , and I am hoping this game can help me harnis my adictive personality To make my dreams a reality.

 ## Installation
 Clone my repository than in eclipse create a new Java project and make HabitWarsCode the directory